solidify/Azure-DevOps-Administration-training/Labs/Build.md

 # Azure Pipelines Setup and Administration
 In this set of exercises you will add a local build service account, install and configure a new build agent and create a build pipeline to verify the setup.
+Then you will add an agent as part of a deployment pool and create a release definition that use this pool to deploy to target hosts.

 ## Prerequisites
 (none?)